 Lalibela itself is barely connected to the world.
 Maybe that’s why Christianity has remained so strong here.
 Most pilgrims from the West fly into an airport down in the valley and ride a bus up the rocky road to the top of the mountain.
 Pilgrims from Ethiopia take the land route.
 Some travel by foot for a month to reach Lalibela during the Christmas holidays.
-A hundred thousand Christians pack the town around Christ’s birthday, but the churches were pretty empty the Thursday I was there.
+A hundred thousand Christians pack the town around Christ’s birthday, but the churches were pretty empty the Thursday in September I was there.

 It would have been even more empty except for another Christian holiday, Ashenda.
 Ashenda requires the Ethiopian devout to sacrifice a lamb and feed their relatives and the poor.
 My host, the head of a 50,000 member Cooperative Union, set me free to visit Lalibela during this holiday because of this obligation.
 When I called him from Lalibela, I could hear the lambs bleating in the background.
 All along our route to Lalibela we were stopped by girls dressed with aloe stalks made into skirts who danced into the middle of the road every kilometer or so.
 They were singing, clapping and laughing as they jumped out of the way of our Land Cruiser.